-If you have a mobile home, then you are probably wondering about that first word, “mobile” in the name.
+The cost to move a mobile home depends on many things, including labor and the size of the home.
+But what is a mobile home anyway?
 Does mobile mean that it can be moved?
 The short answer is yes.
 A mobile home can be moved, even today.

 However, it isn’t as easy as it once was because safety has become a priority, which begins to eliminate convenience.
 This is a pattern you’ll see over and over again in this industry, and in life.
 But we can still work with safety!